Brotega/Projects/Game Engine/README.md

 ## My role
 Implemented many features of the game engine:
 - JSON parser for creating the game scene.
 Parsed character, light, and object information (vertices) to later render in the graphics pipeline.
-- All graphics: Initialization, processing vertex data from JSON parser to send to gpu, normal mapping, texture wrapping, lighting calculations (spotlight, ambient light), vertex/fragment shaders (phong, unlit)
+- All graphics: Initialization, processing vertex data from JSON parser to send to gpu, normal mapping, texture wrapping, skinning, lighting calculations (spotlight, ambient light), transforming position from local->world->projection space, transforming normals from local->world space, vertex/fragment shaders (phong with a few other variations of it, unlit).
 - 3D skeletal animation using matrix math
 - Profiling for keeping track of performance
 - Memory allocation for allocating static lights